Olga Ševcova: Club career

 Ševcova's first club was JFC Skonto, where she played in the boys' youth teams under veteran coach Vladimirs Beļajevs.
-She joined Šitika Futbola Skolas in 2004, then moved on to FC Skonto/Cerība-46.vsk. where she played from 2007 until 2009.
+She joined Šitika Futbola skola in 2004, then moved on to FC Skonto/Cerība-46.vsk. where she played from 2007 until 2009.

 Moving abroad, Ševcova then joined Lithuanian Women's A League champions Gintra Universitetas Šiauliai and participated in the club's 2009–10 UEFA Women's Champions League qualifying round campaign.
 From 2010 until 2014 Ševcova spent five seasons playing for Pärnu JK of the Estonian Naiste Meistriliiga.

 In 2011 Ševcova was named Latvian Footballer of the Year for the first time, after five goals in 18 league games for Meistriliiga champions Pärnu and one against Peamount United in a 2011–12 UEFA Women's Champions League qualifying round defeat.
 She won the Latvian Footballer of the Year award for a second time in 2013.

 Ševcova did not play in the 2015 season, as she was pregnant.
 Following the birth of her child, she returned to Latvian Women's League football with Rīgas FS in 2016.
 After helping Rīgas FS to a "double" in 2017, Ševcova was named Latvian Footballer of the Year for a third time.
 Continued good form saw her retain the award in 2018 and 2019.
 In 2019 she was one of several players to depart the dominant Rīgas FS club for newly-formed FK Dinamo Rīga, who then captured the Latvian Women's League title.

 In January 2020 Ševcova transferred to the Icelandic Úrvalsdeild kvenna club ÍBV, along with her compatriots Elīza Spruntule and Karlīna Miksone.
 After a promising 2020 season in which she scored three goals in 16 appearances, Ševcova agreed a new one-year contract with ÍBV.
 In 2021 Ševcova was voted ÍBV's Player of the Year after she scored six goals in 16 appearances.
 She extended her contract again in December 2021.

+In November 2023 Ševcova was transferred to the Turkish Women's Football Super League club Fenerbahçe S.K. Ševcova's transfer was one of the most notable moves in the history of Latvian women's football.